MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/add-work-items.md

 > [!NOTE]
 > This article shows how to add any type of work item.
 However, the recommended tool for adding backlog or portfolio items&mdash;such as, user stories, product backlog items, features, or epics&mdash; is to use the backlog or Kanban board to add new items.
-To learn more, see [Create your backlog](create-your-backlog.md), [Define features and epics](define-features-epics.md) and [Start using your Kanban board](../boards/kanban-quickstart.md).
+For more information, see [Create your backlog](create-your-backlog.md), [Define features and epics](define-features-epics.md) and [Start using your Kanban board](../boards/kanban-quickstart.md).
 To create test cases and link them to user stories, see [Add, run, and update inline tests](../boards/add-run-update-tests.md) and [Create test plans and test suites](../../test/create-a-test-plan.md).

 For other clients that you can use to add and update work items, see [Best tools for adding, updating, and linking work items](../work-items/best-tool-add-update-link-work-items.md).